bensonchoyintuitas/intuitas_knowledgebase/docs/level_1.md

 #### **Data Mesh**

-A data mesh is a decentralized approach to data management that empowers domain teams to own their data and build data products.
-The then shares data as products with other domains.
-It emphasizes autonomy, flexibility, and interoperability.
-This approach is not necessarily appropriate for all organisations and organisations will embody its principles with varying degrees of maturity and success.
+A data mesh is a decentralized approach to data management that shifts ownership and accountability to domain teams, enabling them to treat their data as a product.
+Each domain is responsible for creating, maintaining, and sharing high-quality, discoverable, and interoperable data products with other domains.

+The data mesh approach emphasizes domain autonomy, self-serve infrastructure, interoperability, and federated governance.
+It is not a one-size-fits-all model; its suitability depends on an organisation’s context, culture, and capabilities, and its adoption will vary in maturity and success across organisations.

 See [Data Mesh: Principles](https://martinfowler.com/articles/data-mesh-principles.html)